amcharts/export/README.md

 }
 ```

-Now, when you turn on the annotation mode, your individual submenu will display, allowing to
+Now, when you turn on the annotation mode, your own submenu will display,
-export the image into either PNG,JPG,SVG or PDF.
+allowing to export the image into either PNG, JPG, SVG or PDF.

 And that's not even the end of it.
-You can add menu items to cancel, undo, redo and still be able to resuse the choices by using the actions `draw.modes`, `draw.widths`, `draw.colors` or `draw.shapes`.
+You can add menu items to cancel, undo, redo
+and still be able to reuse the choices by using the actions `draw.modes`,
+`draw.widths`, `draw.colors` or `draw.shapes`.

 ```
 "export": {